 - In order to comply with the current regulations and their limit on social contact, for walks taking place before May 17th, we can only offer a maximum of five places on each of our walks, and all of those people MUST reside in the same household.
 For walks from May 17th onwards, these restrictions are relaxed, and we can accept people from multiple households.

 - The guide will avoid physical contact with customers unless required in an emergency situation.

 - Social distancing of 2 metres distance will be maintained on all walks whenever possible.

-- As this may not be possible in all instances, we strongly recommend that all customers bring a face mask or other facial covering with them to use where social distancing may not be possible due to restricted width of paths, etc. Face masks may also be necessary to access facilities such as public toilets.
+- As this may not be possible in all instances, all customers must bring a face mask or other facial covering with them to use where social distancing may not be possible due to restricted width of paths, etc. Face masks may also be necessary to access facilities such as public toilets.

 - On our urban walks, where the guide spends much more time face-to-face with customers, and it is sometimes harder to maintain social distancing of 2 metres, the guide will wear a clear face shield at all times.
 Not only is this more comfortable for the guide than wearing a mask, it also means that their mouth is clearly visible to anyone who needs to lip-read.